SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/05-search-filter.md

 # Filtering by Date

-Following example returns the documents that were uploaded after the given date.
+The following example returns documents that have `StartingDate` field greater value than the specified date.

 <tab category="basic-concepts" article="search-filter" example="byDate" />